-To welcome The Schoolhouse's new executive director James Shearwood, there will be a reception from 6:30 to 7:30 pm, before the 8 pm opening night performance on Thursday, March 13, that is open to all.
+To welcome The Schoolhouse's new executive director James Shearwood, there will be a reception from 6:30 to 7:30 pm, before the 8 pm opening night performance tonight, March 13, that is open to all.

 Although it takes its name from an eighth-century poem, The Seafarer is a modern-day story that takes place on Christmas Eve in a coastal town north of Dublin.
 McPherson's sparkling dialogue and brilliant creation of four raffish hard drinking Irishmen enters Faustian territory when a mystery guest arrives to play poker for the highest possible stakes.
 The Seafarer explores the fact that although we may live in a rational age, our fear of the unknown is very much alive and well.